denniscwylie/sarks/sarks_vignette.md

 1    exact 1 250 0.004 0.0001012661 0.02208387
 ```

-As suggested in section 1.5 above, this can be countered by using increased nSigma values
+As suggested in section 1.5 above, this can be countered by using increased `nSigma` values
 when setting thresholds if we plan to test a wider range of possible SArKS parameters.

-Note regarding multiple hypothesis testing in SArKS: The false positive rates estimated by
+**Note regarding multiple hypothesis testing in SArKS:** The false positive rates estimated
-SArKS test the rate of detecting any results using any of the specified parameter settings, and
+by SArKS test the rate of detecting any results using any of the specified parameter settings,
-are thus a type of family-wise error rate.
-As long as all parameter combinations tested are
+and are thus a type of family-wise error rate.
+As long as all parameter combinations tested
-included in the filters employed in estimateFalsePositiveRate, no further adjustment
+are included in the `filters` employed in `estimateFalsePositiveRate`, no further
-for multiple testing should be applied to the estimated false positive rates.
+adjustment for multiple testing should be applied to the estimated false positive rates.

 ## 1.7 Clustering similar k-mers into broader motifs

-While there is essentially one unambiguous k-mer "CATACTGAGA" of note in the simulated-
+While there is essentially one unambiguous k-mer "CATACTGAGA" of note in the
-Seqs-simulatedScores example, real data sets will generally have more complex sequence
+`simulatedSeqs` - `simulatedScores` example, real data sets will generally have more
-motifs allowing for some variation both in length and composition of the patterns.
-When
+complex sequence motifs allowing for some variation both in length and composition of the
-applying SArKS methodology to real data, many similar k-mers representing the same basic
-motif may result: sarks provides functions for clustering these k-mers into broader motif
 patterns.
+When applying SArKS methodology to real data, many similar k-mers representing
+the same basic motif may result: sarks provides functions for clustering these k-mers into broader motif patterns.

 For example, let’s say we had obtained the following k-mers using sarks: